-Join a quarterly community legal centres network meeting to share knowledge and experiences, provide peer support in complex areas, hear from guest presenters on relevant issues, coordinate advocacy, and develop joint strategies for improving clients' experiences of the justice system.
+Join a community legal centres network to share knowledge and experiences, provide peer support in complex areas, hear from guest presenters on relevant issues, coordinate advocacy, and develop joint strategies for improving clients' experiences of the justice system.

 We have 19 networks that cover a range of topics and meet quarterly in February, May, September and November each year.
 Details about upcoming events and how to register are available on our Upcoming quarterlies and training page prior to each event.